javieranselmi/heartstone_simulator/README.md

 Note: When cards with Taunt are displayed on the Verbose mode when running a game, they will be shown wiht brackets.
 For example a (3,3) with Taunt will be shown as [3,3]

+## Cards with attack = 0
+Card with attck = 0 will not work well.
+The feature is pending.
+Don't add cards with attack = 0.

 ## To run simulation
 python3 simulation1.py